 This option provides an excellent foundation for a variety of careers.
-It also leaves a student well-prepared to continue into graduate degree programs in the biological sciences.
-In fact, most professional scientists now can anticipate graduate education as being essential for career advancement.
+It also leaves a student well-prepared to continue into graduate degree programs that require a solid background in the biological sciences.
+In fact, most professional scientists can anticipate graduate education as being essential for career advancement.

 High School Preparation